a20041060/Terraform_AWS_IaC_Practice/README.md

 terraform init -migrate-state
 ```

 **Verification:** Run `terraform apply`.
 While it waits for approval, open a separate terminal pane and try running `terraform apply` again.
+You will see a beautiful `Error: Error acquiring the state [...]

 ## 🛑 Post-Lab Deconstruction & Cleanup